-Windows On The World saw how life and death can sometimes be decided on a razor thin wire of chance.
+The Windows On The World restaurant located in the North Tower of the WTC demonstrated how life and death can sometimes be decided on a razor thin wire of chance.
 In rare cases, one small change to a persons circumstances can significantly change the course or outcome of an event.
-The details of this decision-incident can often remain completely transparent to the individuals involved until the event is completely over.
-Only then does the picture begin to unfold.
+The details of this decision-incident can often remain completely hidden to all the individuals involved until the event is completely over.
+Only then does the clear picture begin to unfold.

 WTC North Tower – September 11th – Slim Chance Between Life and Death.

 In this terrible tragedy, the North Tower, also known as 1 World Trade Center had it the worst.
 Not only was it the first building to be hit by one of the planes, but it was also the last building to fall.
 It was the only building that had all its fire stairs knocked out, that meant no-one above air strike on the 92nd floor ever got out and there would be no escape for its trapped occupants, where they would forced to witness the increasing carnage around them with their own slow realization of their ultimate demise.